Thailand

 Wat Chaiwatthanaram: Although this is off the main island, I highly recommend the slight detour

-There's a small entrance fee for most of the bigger temples or a pass that covers them all.
+There's a small entrance fee for most of the bigger temples or you can buy a pass that covers them all.

 Don’t miss;